matthias-hirzle/depth_camera_array/README.md

 #### Place the calibration targets:
 Each camera should be able to see at least 3 Relative Aruco targets.
 There should be one camera that can see every Relative Target and also the Bottom one.
-This camera will be detected and initialised as the Base Camera.
+This camera will be detected and initialized as the Base Camera.
 The Bottom target should be placed according to the desired orientation of the world coordinate system.
 The more Aruco targets each camera detects, the better the calibration.

 ![camera_array](https://user-images.githubusercontent.com/44577643/75285967-e18fa100-5817-11ea-9cc0-15a448225066.png)